Pstalwalkar7/ChainReaction/TextBasedMVP/OverallDesign.md

     b.
 Input the size of the grid (small, med, large)
     c.
 Input the number of players
     d.
 Which player is which color (Options should be mutually exclusive)
     e.
-Other selctions (say: Background Music)
+Other selections (say: Background Music)
     f.
 Instantiate the Game with given specifications

 2. Game Play
     a.
+Display Board at all times.
+    b.
 Go turn by turn, prompting player's move.
     b.
 Detect if a player is no longer eligible to move (not their first move and their_count = 0)
     c.
 Detect the winner if any.
     d.
 Once played, run the chain reaction (increment neighbours and so on) - BFS.